brenobarreto/brenobarreto.github.io/reading-list.md

 permalink: /reading-list/
 ---

 This is a selection of some of the books that have inspired me so far.
-I'll be adding more books to this list soon.

 <br>